 Once I had spent several sessions on the water I realized that the basic unit was missing some key necessities.
-Which is really surprising that you don’t get them with a product with a RRP value of $4,500.
-For starters I only had one rod holder which is a major oversight for a angling kayak.
-I believe the model next released added 2 additional rod holders.
-But for me I bought 2 extra rod holders and fitted them behind the seat on each side.
-Cant help but feel very weary about drilling holes into a brand new toy thats worth $4,000, just makes you feel like you have been a little short changed.
+Which is really surprising that you don’t get them with a product with an RRP value of $4,500.
+For starters, I only had one-rod holder which is a major oversight for an angling kayak.
+The model released shortly afterwards added 2 additional rod holders.
+But for me, I bought 2 extra rod holders and fitted them behind the seat on each side.
+Can’t help but feel very wary about drilling holes into a brand new toy that’s worth $4,000, just makes you feel like you have been a little short-changed.

 Storage and organization was another key problem.
-I immediate went out and purchased a solid esky, added 4 additional rod holders to the esky and placed double sided valcro to make it stay in place.
-I must say that this is an absolute must.
+I immediately went out and purchased a solid esky, added 4 additional rod holders to the esky and placed double sided velcro to make it stay in place.
+This I must say that this is an absolute must.
 I just found it so difficult to store rods, nets and catches of fish without this.
-Again I cant help but feel this is something missing with the base unit.
+Again I can’t help but feel this is something missing with the base unit.
 The hobies offer tackle box storage and fish catchments areas cleverly designed.
-This is easily achieved with a tackle box and will power but again feels strange that its not considered in the base unit.
+This is easily achieved with a tackle box and will power but again feels strange that it’s not considered in the base unit.
 These are basic things that make you wonder if the hull could have been designed with some of these ideas in mind.